MalahatNation/governance-library/land-code.md

 2.1 The following definitions apply in this Land Code:

-"Act" means the *First Nations Land Management Act*, S.C.
+"**Act**" means the *First Nations Land Management Act*, S.C.
 1999, c.24;

-"Allocation" means an Interest that entitles a Member to use and occupy a parcel or area of Malahat Nation Lands under this Land Code exclusively for residential purposes and only for the period of time during which the Member, or the Member's heirs or beneficiaries, use the land for residential purposes, after which the Interest is cancelled;
+"**Allocation**" means an Interest that entitles a Member to use and occupy a parcel or area of Malahat Nation Lands under this Land Code exclusively for residential purposes and only for the period of time during which the Member, or the Member's heirs or beneficiaries, use the land for residential purposes, after which the Interest is cancelled;

-"Arbitrator" means a Person who:
+"**Arbitrator**" means a Person who:

 a. is a practicing member in good standing of the British Columbia Arbitration and Mediation Institute, its successor, or a similar body, or

 b. has been designated as an acceptable Arbitrator in accordance with section 44.1 of the Framework Agreement;

-"Certificate of Possession" means an exclusive right of possession to a parcel of Malahat Nation Lands allotted to a Member in accordance with section 20(1) or section 20(3) of the *Indian Act* prior to the enactment of this Land Code;
+"**Certificate of Possession**" means an exclusive right of possession to a parcel of Malahat Nation Lands allotted to a Member in accordance with section 20(1) or section 20(3) of the *Indian Act* prior to the enactment of this Land Code;

-"Child" means:
+"**Child**" means:

 a. a biological child,